web-extractors/arachnid-seo-js/README.md

 ## Contributing

-Feel free to raise ticket under Issue tab or Submit PRs for any new bug fix/feature/enhancement.
+Feel free to raise a ticket under Issue tab or Submit PRs for any new bug fix/feature/enhancement.

 ## Authors